-Between 2-8 weeks after surgery
+Between 2-6 weeks after surgery

-- The foot starts to return to normal and you can return to shoes at 4-8 weeks. - The foot will still be quite swollen especially at the end of the day. - You may require a review appointment at 4-6 weeks - You may return to work but may need longer if you have an active job - You may return to driving if you can perform an emergency stop.
+- The foot starts to return to normal and you can return to shoes (6-8 weeks). - The foot will still be quite swollen especially at the end of the day. - You may require a review appointment at 4-6 weeks - You may return to work but may need longer if you have an active job - You may return to driving if you can perform an emergency stop.
 You must check with your insurance company before driving again. - Whilst normal activity will be resumed, sport should be avoided.